xapax/security/common_web-services.md

 ## Elastix

-Full of vulnerabilites.
+Full of vulnerabilities.
 The old versions at least.

 http://example.com/vtigercrm/
 default login is
-admin:admin
+`admin:admin`

 You might be able to upload shell in profile-photo.